 This story originally appeared in the December 2015/January 2016 issue of Pointe.

 My audition photo shoot was less than ideal: The studio was freezing, my photographer friend was a ballet novice and I could hear the clock ticking on our $20-per-hour studio rental.
 This added to my mounting anxiety that my pictures could help land me a job—or land firmly in a “no” pile.
 Needless to say, they depicted my stress rather than my best.
 And when it comes to audition photos, your best is important.
 Not only will a good audition picture help you stand out, it will also help an interested director recognize you in a stack of resumés.

-“Directors need to see your turnout, feet and a nice arabesque,” says former New York City Ballet dancer Kyle Froman, now a professional photographer whose company, StudentAuditionPhotos.com, launched last year.
+“Directors need to see your turnout, feet and a nice arabesque,” says former New York City Ballet dancer Kyle Froman, now a professional photographer and founder of StudentAuditionPhotos.com.
 But you also have to let your artistry shine through those photos.
 Here are Froman’s tips for impressive, eye-catching prints.

 Hire a Pro (or the Next Best Thing)

 The best way to get a great dance shot is to hire an experienced dance photographer.
 Shooting ballet, Froman says, is very black and white: “There’s a right moment, but 99 percent of the time it’s the wrong moment.”
 Jumps, particularly, need perfect timing.
 Someone experienced in both ballet and photography will know exactly when to snap the shot.